-- To increase the level of citizen's engagement in the conservation of their own historic buildings. - Ameliorate urban spaces in order to encourage the population to return to live in Morro da Sé district. - Regenerate the area of Morro da Sé with the contribution of European funding. - Encourage professionals to invest in this area of the city. - Increase the number of the residences for elderly population.
+To increase the level of citizen's engagement in the conservation of their own historic buildings.

+- Ameliorate urban spaces in order to encourage the population to return to live in Morro da Sé district. - Regenerate the area of Morro da Sé with the contribution of European funding. - Encourage professionals to invest in this area of the city. - Increase the number of the residences for elderly population.

-- Call launched in 2007 by the Operational Programme of ON.2, "Partnerships for Urban Regeneration" (PRU/1/2007). - Available funds from the European Investment Bank (EIB).
+Call launched in 2007 by the

+- Operational Programme of ON.2, "Partnerships for Urban Regeneration" (PRU/1/2007).
+2. Available funds from the Europ - Available funds from the European Investment Bank (EIB).